top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 Following from the last point, adding an additional wifi adapter is costly

 #### Possible Solution
-We discover late into the project that the edimax has mesh capabilities but we never explored it properly. (&FEF: it worked without doing anything when I tested it on Pat's duckiebot.
-I'd say it's a safe bet that it works)
+We discover late into the project that the edimax has mesh capabilities.
+We tried it and knows that it worked but never fully tested to a point that we were confident with its viability.

 ### Improving usability of platform

 ZeroMQ allows to filter messages according to strings (eg. botname) at the start of messages.
 Our duckieMQ implementation already supports filtering it has however not been used yet by the teams as the whole set up gets a bit cumbersome if it has to be implemented on every bot.
 Also serialized messages need to be manually prepended by the filterstring.
 It would be useful to extend duckieMQ with the capability to prepend a filterstring to serialized messages automatically.

 The configuration files for the different channels are a bit cumbersome to create for bigger groups of bots.
-It would be nice if the bot would create its own config file according to rules laid down in a central config file where all the different groups specify their communication architecture. (&FEF: that's kind of a nice idea :-))
+It would be nice if the bot would create its own config file according to rules laid down in a central config file where all the different groups specify their communication architecture.

 E.g fleet level planning want every bot to listen to port 23334 filter it with their name and publish to /taxi/commands and subscribe to /taxi/location and send it on port 23333.

-As a final step we could let the config file generator handle ports by itself, so noone needs to keep track of used ports
+As a final step we could let the config file generator handle ports by itself, so no one needs to keep track of used ports

 ### Network Visualization